Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 is a common refrain among Polars users.

-For a while, the unwritten consensus among dataframe library authors was that if you wanted to get adoption, then you needed to mimic the pandas API.
+For years, the unwritten consensus among dataframe library authors was that if you wanted to get adoption, then you needed to mimic the pandas API.
 However, Polars' success calls that into question.
 There may be a more general lesson to be learned here: try doing things differently, and then maybe - just maybe - you might be rewarded.